-This probably confuses people most, expecting a high grade for certain card brands is not only unrealistic, but virtually impossible.
-A good example of this is Derek Jeter's 1993 SP Rookie Card.
-It books at $100, but the card's foil stock led to an insane amount of "out of the pack" imperfections.
-A BGS 9.5 of the 93' Jeter SP is worth $4,000 because of this.
-I can't even begin to imagine what a Pristine 10 would be worth.
+This probably confuses people most.
+Expecting a high grade for certain card brands is not only unrealistic, but virtually impossible.
+A good example of this is Derek Jeter's 1993 SP rookie card.
+The card's foil stock led to an insane amount of "out of the pack" imperfections.
+As a result, high-grades sell for thousands while average grades go for much less.

-On the flip side, there are the occasional brands in which the cards come out the pack in near perfect condition.
+On the flip side, there are the occasional sets in which a majority of the cards come out the pack in near perfect condition.
 In this case, a BGS 9.5 barely does a thing for the value.
-The simplest way to think about this "on the fly", is to imagine yourself opening a pack that contains the card your looking into and imagining how it would hold up against the elements (sleeving process, gentle bump to a corner or edges, moisture, etc.).
+If you want to understand how to approach this, think about opening a pack and imagine how the cards would hold up over time (sleeving process, gentle bump to a corner or edges, moisture, etc...).

-This is farley simple; Older cards grade lower than newer ones.
+The year is fairly simple as older cards grade lower than newer ones.
 This doesn't mean older cards are worth less, it simply means that less is expected in terms of condition.
 The older cards get, the worse the condition gets.
 The goal is to find cards that have been well taken care of and are in better condition than the norm.

 The hardest and riskiest way to buy a card is when you can't see it in person.
 If the scan of the card you wish to buy seems to be hiding something or doesn't offer an accurate or visible picture, it's time to close your eyes and type.
-Simply ask the seller questions, below are a few sample ones, as the questions you will ask will be based on the situation.
-Hopefully, at the end of the article, you will have a grasp on the questions you should be asking, as every situation is different.
+Simply ask the seller questions to help clear up anything you aren't certain about.
+A few sample questions are shown below.

 - Are all 4 corners sharp?